throughbit/BTCServices/README.md

  **Usage**

-The primary utility of such an interface is to act as a proxy between a third-party/the public and your local crypto full node.This third party could be a web/mobile app you develop to access your full-node from anywhere in the world.
+The primary utility of such an interface is to act as a proxy between a third-party/the public and your local crypto full node.
+This third party could be a web/mobile app you develop to access your full-node from anywhere in the world.

 It is crucial to restrict third-party access to only a select few functions on your node.

 **This code can easily be used and extended to support more client commands.**

+**It is recommended _not to extend this interface to allow sendtoaddress/sendtomany etc._ as Eve can flood the interface with send requests which will execute as soon as the full node's walletpassphrase is entered.**

+Use a offline transaction builder to create transactions and allow the interface to only broadcast a raw transaction hex.

 *Ensure that your full node only accepts rpc from a locally running NodeServer.js using rpcallow=127.0.0.1*

 In such a scenario even a compromised rpcuser:rpcpassword will hinder Eve from connecting to the local node and attempting to spend.

 It is not recommended to hodl crypto on a public node.
 Funds received at such nodes must immediately be sent out to a cold address.
 Receives to this node can be entirely avoided if the wallet-notify function and HD wallet implementation are re-written.
 This is the most secure crypto-bank set up and the interface will only serve you in transacting with the network in a trustless manner.

-**It is recommended _not to extend this interface to allow sendtoaddress/sendtomany etc._ as Eve can flood the interface with send requests which will execute as soon as the full node's walletpassphrase is entered.**

-Use a offline transaction builder to create transactions and allow the interface to only broadcast a raw transaction hex.

 ## Security Notes:
 All sensitive variables are stored as environment variables.